 The Barbara Sweetland Smith Pathfinder Award recognizes contributions to the discovery and description of resources relating to Alaska history.
 Barbara Smith was a historian, archivist, and exhibit curator who contributed much to Alaska history and to the Alaska Historical Society.

-The Contributions to Alaska History Award is special recognition to individuals or groups that have made significant contributions to the Alaska Historical Society and the promotion and understanding of Alaska history.
+The Contributions to Alaska History Award and Special Award recognize individuals or groups that have made significant or special contributions to the Alaska Historical Society and the promotion and understanding of Alaska history.

-The Elva R. Scott Local Historical Society Newsletter Award recognizes a community historical society or museum for its newsletter, a publication, programs, or other significant recent accomplishments.
+The Elva R. Scott Local Historical Society Award recognizes a community historical society or museum for its newsletter, a publication, programs, or a special project.
 Elva Scott was a founder of Homer’s Pratt Museum and after moving to Eagle was the newsletter editor, tour guide and officer of its historical society.